 13 years ago Anchorfree released its first product – HotSpotShield VPN.
 Evolution obviously expects that new and better things are ahead.
 Just like with wine… You leave it in the basement for 5 years and after opening the bottle you expect it to be great.
 Yet it tastes the same.
 Probably even worse.

 The same happens when VPN services try to make a quick buck.
-They start off by thinking on how to serve themselves rather than focusing on the customer.
+They start off by thinking about how to serve themselves rather than focusing on the customer.
 Hey, blockheads.
 I just want a goofproof privacy tool.
 No fancy UI layouts, or photos of smiling stingrays, please.
 Keep it simple.

 Take a look at HotSpotShield.
 It got a few things right: No DNS leaks, nice side features like kill-switch and double-hop and super-fast server speeds.

 Yet there’s no substitute to the fact that… how to say this… You don’t hear Schneier recommending it.
-Krebs doesn’t have it in his PC.
+Krebs doesn’t have it on his PC.
 HotSpotShield is not an engineering miracle.
 Vice versa.
 It’s as good in terms of security as a plastic bicycle lock.

 Let’s see what happened.

-☒ Encryption & Security
+☒ Encryption & security